partic2/remotepyexecutor/readme.md

 There are some special variable defined in execution environment:
- "_G" to storage global variable cross session.
+ "_G" to store global variable cross session.
  "_session" to access Session on server

 View source for more detail.